Specific tasks during migration

 Channel configuration

 The channel configuration is no longer supported.
-The printers will be created, but they won't start.
+The printers will be created, but they will not start.

 Associated installed products and InfoPrint Manager features